anand1st/sshd-shell-spring-boot/README.md

     </dependency>

 Limitations:
-1) Currently, every method must return a String and take in exactly one String parameter.
+1) Currently, every method must return a java.lang.String (shell output) and take in exactly one java.lang.String parameter (denoting arguments in shell command that are possibly null).
 2) Requires minimum JDK 8.